 To eliminate potential double entry of Grade Center data, you can perform offline grading and import grades into the Grade Center.
-You can also upload grades from external sources such as an Excel spreadsheet or a comma-separated values (CSV) file.
+You can also upload grades from external sources such as a spreadsheet or a comma-separated values (CSV) file.
 You must format data specifically to upload correctly and to synchronize with existing Grade Center data.

 You can also use Grades Journey to save and share grade information for individual courses and assignments if your institution uses this feature.

-This video explains how to set download options, download the Grade Center file, upload the new file, and select which grades to change.
+Video: Working Offline with the Grade Center shows how to set download options, download the Grade Center file, upload the new file, and select which grades to change.

 You can download full or partial data from the Grade Center.

 - Access the Work Offline menu and select Download.

 - Select the data to download as described in this table.